Education

 Manchester is Serious about Higher Education

-With 11 colleges and universities in the Manchester area, we've got engineers, artists, business administrators and techies - all moving and shaking right here.
-And because of our proximity to Boston, graduates from Harvard, MIT, Boston College, Boston University, Northeastern and other universities are looking to Manchester for employment opportunities.
+With eight colleges and universities in the Manchester area, we're home to engineers, artists, business administrators, and techies - all successfully finding their niche right here.
+Due to our proximity to Boston, graduates from Harvard, MIT, Boston College, Boston University, Northeastern, and other universities look to Manchester for employment opportunities.

-To find out just how close we are to Boston's best Colleges and Universities, click here.
+Find out just how close we are to Boston's Best Colleges and Universities.

 Franklin Pierce University, Manchester